emacsmirror/tomlparse/README.md

 and `(json-parse-buffer)` but read toml rather than json.

-## Why a new toml parser – isn't there toml.el
+## Why a new toml parser – isn't there toml.el?

 I am aware of toml.el aka [emacs-toml](https://github.com/gongo/emacs-toml) and I've been using it and I even have contributed to it.
 However, the package is